TimAnthonyAlexander/north/docs/implementation.md

 ### Write Approval Flow

 When Claude requests an edit tool (approvalPolicy: "write"):
-1. Orchestrator checks if `acceptedPlan` exists - if not, returns `PLAN_REQUIRED` error
+1. In Plan mode only: Orchestrator checks if `acceptedPlan` exists - if not, returns `PLAN_REQUIRED` error
 2. Orchestrator checks if auto-accept is enabled (`.north/autoaccept.json`)
 3. **If auto-accept enabled**: edits applied immediately, status set to "always", Claude continues
 4. **If auto-accept disabled**: